-The top activities in Puerto Rico are walking around Old San Juan, visiting the beach, eating at chinchorros, shopping, visiting el Yunque and kayaking in one of the three bioluminescent bays of the island.
+The top activities in Puerto Rico include walking around San Juan, visiting the beach, eating at chinchorros, shopping, visiting El Yunque National Forest, and kayaking in one of the three bioluminescent bays of the island.

 Is it dangerous to go to Puerto Rico right now?

 It is generally safe to visit Puerto Rico, although visitors should check the latest covid statistics, follow public health guidelines, and consider getting travel insurance to protect their trip if they’re visiting Puerto Rico.

 What do locals do for fun in Puerto Rico?

-Locals from Puerto Rico spend their free time in the shopping mall or the beach for fun.
+Locals from Puerto Rico go to San Juan, the shopping mall, the movie theater, or the beach for fun.
 Those who prefer the nightlife, visit bars or chinchorros.
-Places like La Placita de Santurce, Piñones, Calle Loíza and Río Piedras are common night reunion spots.
+Places like La Placita de Santurce, Piñones, Calle Loíza, and Río Piedras are common night reunion spots.

 Can you drink the water in Puerto Rico?

 Tap water in Puerto Rico is potable and safe to drink.
-The AAA, the company in charge of providing water in Puerto Rico, follows the Safe Drinking Water Act, which protects the quality of drinking water in the USA.
+Water safety in Puerto Rico gets regulated by the Safe Drinking Water Act created by the EPA.

 Should you tip in Puerto Rico?